EmbySupport/Emby.Docs/Music-Lyrics.md

 Emby now supports display of musical lyrics you provide.
 This doesn't require modifying your actual music tracks but is done using a text file residing next to the track!

-You can quickly and easily use a tool such as MediaHumon Lyrics Finder that makes quick work of adding Lyrics to your existing content.
+You can quickly and easily use a tool such as MediaHuman Lyrics Finder that makes quick work of adding Lyrics to your existing content.
 Rescan your music library and have this:

 ![Music Lyrics1](images/server/music_lyrics1.png)